Law of Nazi Germany: History

 In 1933, The Reich Ministry of the Interior (RMI) was utilised by the Nazi government to consolidate Hitler's rise to power.
 New civil-service legislation enabled the removal of non-Aryans and the "politically unreliable."
 Autonomy was removed from individual German states and provinces through a process of coordination (Gleichschaltung), and Nazi ideology was imposed by racial and ancestral legislation which defined who was (or was not) a German.
 In 1936, SS leader and RMI state secretary Heinrich Himmler was placed in charge of the civil police.
 With the growth of Nazi Germany, the RMI organized the administration of newly-acquired countries and territories.

 During the Night of the Long Knives, which began on 30 June 1934, 80 stormtrooper leaders and other opponents of Hitler were arrested and shot.
 Von Hindenberg's death on 2 August 1934 enabled Hitler to usurp his presidential powers, and his dictatorship was built upon his position as Reich president (head of state), Reich Chancellor (head of government) and Führer (leader of the Nazi Party).
 The 9–10 November 1938 Kristallnacht (Night of Broken Glass) had attacks on synagogues and Jewish businesses and citizens.
 Over 100 were killed, and thousands were arrested.
 Two hundred sixty-seven synagogues in Germany, Austria and the Sudetenland were destroyed; firefighters were instructed to only prevent the flames from spreading.
 About 30,000 Jewish men were arrested and imprisoned or interned in concentration camps.
 The government blamed the Jewish people for the attacks, and imposed a fine of one billion ℛℳ.
 After Kristallnacht, additional decrees removed the Jews from German economic and social life; those who could emigrated elsewhere.

 Laws

 After the Reichstag Fire Decree, the Enabling Act of 1933 amended the Weimar Constitution to allow Hitler and his government to enact laws (even laws violating the constitution) without going through the Reichstag.
-Nazi intimidation of the opposition resulted in a vote of 444 to 94.
+Nazi agreements with other right-wing parties, and the persecution of the Communist members of parliament, resulted in a vote of 444 to 94.